Sterling Damper ~ Tortional Vibration Absorber.

 Each cheek of steel that joins the big end bearing journal to the main bearing journal has to carry the torque reaction between the firing cylinder and the rotating crankshaft.
 It cannot transfer this torque instantaneously and consequently flexes.
 For each forward flexing there is a reversal and this causes the crankshaft to “twist” back and forth along its length.
 This is the torsional vibration “a twisting action along its length as the crankshaft rotates”.

-Inside the Sterling Rattler are steel rollers that fit loosely into a specific number of cavities.
+Inside the Sterling Damper are steel rollers that fit loosely into a specific number of cavities.
 By using an exact mathematical relationship, the rollers will roll forward during compression strokes and roll backward during the power stroke to keep the engine speed variations and vibration, to a minimum.

 The concept is not new in fact it has its origins in airplane engines as far back as the 1920’s and is still being used today.
 What is new is that Vibration Free has applied this technology to the automotive aftermarket requirements of older and current internal combustion engines.
 This design concept permits the unit to be applied to front or rear mounted absorbers in the form of flywheels or pulleys and produced at a competitive price for the automotive industry.

-The Sterling Rattler is a positive fit onto the nose of crankshafts, so you will need to use the same drawing and pulling tools and procedure that you would when installing a normally tight pulley.
+The Sterling Damper is a positive fit onto the nose of crankshafts, so you will need to use the same drawing and pulling tools and procedure that you would when installing a normally tight pulley.

 No. The timing marks are integral to the body itself and cannot move relative to the crankshaft.